canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/install-nvidia-drivers.rst

 =====================================================

 AWS provides GPU-enabled instance types for workloads that require GPU compute power.
-G4DN instances are powered by an Nvidia Tesla T4 GPU.
+G4DN instances are powered by an NVIDIA Tesla T4 GPU.
 This guide will walk you through the driver installation process, including CUDA for machine learning workloads.

 Launch your instance
 --------------------

-Launch your Ubuntu 22.04 VM using either `AWSCLI or the web console`_.
+Launch your Ubuntu 22.04 VM using either `AWS CLI or the web console`_.
 Ensure that you have enough disk space (at least 30GB) as driver installation requires a significant amount of space.
 You will need more space if you plan to train or run ML models later.

 SSH access is required, so make sure to either open port 22 or enable SSM to access the machine through Session Manager.

-Install the Nvidia driver
+Install the NVIDIA driver
 -------------------------

 First, login into your instance and check if the GPU is present with this command: